ThunderDev1/reactjs-ts-identityserver/README.md

 `dotnet run`

 Go to identity server (http://localhost:5000) create an account then go to the single page app (http://localhost:5100)

+You may need to change the environment variable on each project, either
+* run `set ASPNETCORE_ENVIRONMENT=Development` in Windows cmd terminal
+* run `$Env:ASPNETCORE_ENVIRONMENT = "Development"` in Windows powershell terminal

 ### Credits